symptomtracker/backend/README.md

 * Securing the persistence layer
     * Securing the Transport Layer
     * Securing Data at rest, since we're storing sensitive patients' data

+## Further documentation

+UML-Diagrams about the different use cases supported can be found [here](docs/UseCases.md).

 ## Built With